circaansfbp/omnifood/README.md

 ### Links

-A live version of the site can be viewed through this link (UPDATE).
+A live version of this project can be viewed through [this link] (https://omnifood-fmbp.netlify.app/).

 ### Author